big city

 3. Offer rewards and recognition for their progress while learning.

-Collage art is a fun and easy way for kids to experiment with different materials and textures to create a unique work of art.
+Collage art is a fun and easy way for kids to experiment with different materials and textures to create a unique masterpiece.
 To start, gather materials such as photos, fabric, paper, buttons, ribbons, and anything else you can think of.

-Then, have the kids create a design on paper or cardstock.
-Next, they can start gluing the materials onto the paper until they have completed their masterpiece!
-Encourage the kids to use their imaginations and be creative.
+Then, have the kids share their own ideas and create a design on paper or cardstock.
+Next, they can start gluing the materials onto the paper until they have completed their final product!
+Encourage kids to use their imaginations and be creative.

-Other fun ways to keep kids generating during the break include learning origami, which is good for developing fine motor skills, focus, and creativity.
-You set up a designated area in your home with supplies such as origami paper, scissors, and instructions.
+Other fun ways to keep kids generating during the break include learning origami.
+This is good for developing fine motor skills, focus, and creativity.
+Set up a designated area in your home with supplies such as origami paper, scissors, and instructions to create an at-home art studio.

 Look online for origami tutorials and resources to share with your kids.
 You can even create origami together as a family, which can be a rewarding activity for all family members.